 HTTP method we talked about before.
 There are other methods built into the Route

-class that allows us to match any other HTTP request methods.
+class allowing us to match any other HTTP request methods.

 |